 Is it hard to get a divorce?

-A divorce can be settled in an amicable manner or in the court of law if the parties involved cannot agree on the new terms and conditions after separation.
+A divorce can be settled in an amicable manner or in a court of law if the parties involved cannot agree on the new terms and conditions after separation.
 Here are extra details about the divorce procedure in UK, mentioning that you can rely on our Birmingham family lawyers:

 - You can end a marriage with the help of separation instead of a divorce;

 - A marriage can be annulled in UK, especially if we talk about persons who were engaged in such a relationship with force or threats;

 - The divorce process begins with evidence referring to adultery, family violence, or desertion;

 - Once the custody and alimony are settled by both parties involved, the divorce procedure can commence.

 Our family solicitors in Birmingham can suggest a divorce in an amicable manner, in order to benefit from a simple separation process.
 However, we can represent you in the court of law throughout the entire procedure if the couple cannot settle an agreement.